My research interests are in the areas of Mechatronics, Embedded and Cyber-physical systems (CPS), and systems engineering, and in particular with

 You are most welcome to contact me if you are interested in opportunities in this area, for example regarding internships, MSc thesis projects, research, evaluations, problem discussions etc.

-- Recently developed courses!
+- Relatively recently developed courses!

 Tutorial and State of the Art Course in topical areas related to TECoSA - including on Trustworthiness